 Lois is the first recipient of our recently launched "Sponsor a child' Initiative.
 Our heartfelt appreciation to Dena Sherwood of Arms Wide Open Childhood Cancer Foundation for being our first sponsor and affording Lois the chance to access uninterrupted care with a $5000 donation.

 She is currently receiving an intensive cycle of chemotherapy following the approved ALL protocol involving a pre-induction, induction and Chemotherapy.
-Unfortunately, Lois treatment course has been more complicated than expected requiring her to need more funding than anticipated.
+Unfortunately, Lois treatment course has been more complicated than expected requiring her to need more funding than anticipated but she continues to received treatment support from us.

 URGENT